Alberto Garzón

-Alberto Carlos Garzón Espinosa ([alˈβeɾto ˈkaɾlos ɣaɾˈθon espiˈnosa]; born 9 October 1985) is a Spanish politician and economist, currently the Spanish Minister of Consumer Affairs.
+Alberto Carlos Garzón Espinosa ([alˈβeɾto ˈkaɾlos ɣaɾˈθon espiˈnosa]; born 9 October 1985) is a Spanish former politician and economist.
+He was the Minister of Consumer Affairs from 2020 to 2023.
 He has been a member of the Communist Party of Spain (PCE) and United Left (Izquierda Unida, IU) since 2003.
 In the 2011 general election, he was elected as an MP within that coalition.
 He has been the Secretary of Constituent Process in IU from 2014 to 2016, and in 2015, he was elected as an IU candidate for that year's general election.
-He is a researcher in University Pablo de Olavide in Sevilla.
+He is a researcher at Pablo de Olavide University in Seville.

 Biography

 Family origins and youth

 He is the son of Alberto Garzón Blanco, a teacher of Geography and History in Málaga, and Isabel Espinosa Casares, a pharmacist from Cenicero, La Rioja.
 The two met on a summer trip in Rincón de la Victoria.
 He spent his early years in Logroño, where he was born.
 When he was three, the family moved to the Sevilian town of Marchena, where his father had obtained a job as a professor.

 In 1994, the family returned to Rincón de la Victoria.
 Garzón attended the Manuel Laza Palacios elementary school and the Ben Al Jatib secondary school.
 He liked football and attempted, unsuccessfully, to make his way into Sports Club Rincón.